-You can use my recipes for homemade chocolate and vanilla play doughs, or you can simply add some scent to commercial dough – whatever works better for you.
+You can use my recipes for homemade play doughs, or you can simply add some scent to commercial dough.
+Whatever works better for you!

-I made the vanilla play dough and then kneaded in the gel colors afterwards, but that is definitely the hard way to go about things.
-I just didn’t want to make 4 different batches, and I kind of like the marbled effect that results from not completely kneading the color all of the way through.
+To begin, I made the vanilla play dough and then kneaded in the gel colors afterwards, but that is definitely the harder way to go about things.
+I just didn’t want to make 4 different batches.
+I also like the marbled effect that results from not completely kneading the color all of the way through.

 Add in whatever mix-ins and manipulatives you have on hand or can use for other activities.
-We’re going to use those gems and ladybugs for counting, and the artificial roses will likely be used for a process painting activity later.
+We’re going to use those gems and ladybugs for counting.
+The artificial roses will likely be used for a process painting activity later.
 The dyed barley was leftover from our ice cream play dough invitation and we like to use it as “sprinkles.”

 By providing different types of play dough and different manipulatives, children can find so many different ways to play.
-I’ll list a few of the ways we engaged with our Valentine’s Day Play Dough Kit, but your group will probably come up with completely different ways to play.
+I’ll list a few of the ways we engaged with our Valentine’s Day Play Dough Kit, but your group will probably come up with completely different ways to play and that’s great!

-- We exercised our fine motor skills by using our pincer grip to pick up and delicately arrange the heart gems and ladybugs.
+- Exercising our fine motor skills by using our pincer grip to pick up and delicately arrange the heart gems and ladybugs.

-- We also counted out the ladybugs as we divided them into several individual cupcake liners.
+- Counting out the ladybugs as we divided them into several individual cupcake liners.

-- We used our hand strength to flatten out the play dough without the use of rollers, and practiced our dexterity in rolling the dough into “rolls” and “balls”
+- Using our hand strength to flatten out the play dough without the use of rollers, and practicing our dexterity in rolling the dough into “rolls” and “balls.”

-- We identified different shapes using our cookie cutters and problem solved how to ensure we had enough dough to get the full shape.
+- Identifying different shapes using our cookie cutters and problem solving how to ensure we had enough dough to get the full shape.

-- We “planted” the roses and discussed what types of things flowers might need.
+- “Planting” the roses and discussing what types of things flowers might need.